 But human experience, both personal and collective, current and historical, confirms the ultimate truth that life is full of struggle and suffering, only some of which is avoidable through one’s actions.
 Therefore, it seems reasonable for Peterson to assert that the undeniable reality of suffering must be the foundation for living a meaningful life.
 Stated simply, Peterson raises a fundamental question: Given the reality of suffering, what activity will you pursue today which will be not only good for you but also for those around you and beyond?
 What activity will you pursue that will be good for you not just for today, but also for tomorrow, days after tomorrow, and forever?

 This is the fundamental question of meaning and purpose or how we should live as human beings.
 Peterson’s answer to this fundamental question is also surprising simple: You have a moral obligation or a responsibility to yourself and your loved ones to aim at the greatest good according to your conscience and best understanding, then to pursue it each day with self-discipline, integrity, and courage; this is a narrow and difficult path demanding hard work and self-sacrifice, but the alternative is to waste your life in misery or despair.
 This sounds like a reasonable proposition worthy of serious consideration.

-The whole book is an elaboration of why and how we can walk this narrow path of making self-sacrifice to ameliorate unnecessary suffering and bring a little bit of heaven to earth.
-His entire project is about following certain time-tested rules based on the two supreme values of love and truth, defined in various chapters of this book.
+The whole book is an elaboration of why and how we can walk this narrow path of making self-sacrifice to ameliorate unnecessary suffering and bring a little bit of heaven to our earth.
+His entire project is about following certain time-tested rules based on the two supreme values of love and truth, defined and elaborated in various chapters of this book.
 Here is brief summary of Peterson’s 12 rules in his cryptic style: